When Your Publisher Does Nothing

 3D book cover image by iFOGO

-The Kindle edition of The Frugal Book Promoter is nominated for
+The Kindle edition of The Frugal Book Promoter was given Global Ebook Awards'

 Endorsements